lawrennd/old_talks/_ml/includes/naive-bayes.md

 $$
 \frac{1,826,213 + 1}{1,826,213 + 2} = 0.99999945.
 $$
-This technique is sometimes called a 'pseudocount technique' because it has an intepretation of assuming some observations before you start, it's as if instead of observing $\sum_{i}\dataScalar_i$ successes you have an additional success, $\sum_{i}\dataScalar_i + 1$ and instead of having observed $n$ events you've observed $n + 2$.
-So we can think of Laplace's idea saying (before we start) that we have 'two observations worth of belief, that the odds are 50/50', because before we start (i.e. when $n=0$) our estimate is 0.5, yet because the effective $n$ is only 2, this estimate is quickly overwhelmed by data.
+This technique is sometimes called a 'pseudocount technique' because it has an intepretation of assuming some observations before you start, it's as if instead of observing $\sum_{i}\dataScalar_i$ successes you have an additional success, $\sum_{i}\dataScalar_i + 1$ and instead of having observed $n$ events you've observed $\numData + 2$.
+So we can think of Laplace's idea saying (before we start) that we have 'two observations worth of belief, that the odds are 50/50', because before we start (i.e. when $\numData=0$) our estimate is 0.5, yet because the effective $n$ is only 2, this estimate is quickly overwhelmed by data.
 Laplace used ideas like this a lot, and it is known as his 'principle of insufficient reason'.
 His idea was that in the absence of knowledge (i.e. before we start) we should assume that all possible outcomes are equally likely.
 This idea has a modern counterpart, known as the [principle of maximum entropy](http://en.wikipedia.org/wiki/Principle_of_maximum_entropy).
 A lot of the theory of this approach was developed by [Ed Jaynes](http://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes), who according to his erstwhile collaborator and friend, John Skilling, learnt French as an undergraduate by reading the works of Laplace.
 Although John also related that Jaynes's spoken French was not up to the standard of his scientific French.
 For me Ed Jaynes's work very much carries on the tradition of Laplace into the modern era, in particular his focus on Bayesian approaches.
 I'm very proud to have met those that knew and worked with him.
 It turns out that Laplace's idea also has a Bayesian interpretation (as Laplace understood), it comes from assuming a particular prior density for the parameter $\pi$, but we won't explore that interpretation for the moment, and merely choose to estimate the probability as,
 $$
 \pi = \frac{\sum_{i=1}^{\numData} \dataScalar_i + 1}{\numData + 2}
 $$